1960s White Globes Floor Lamp

-The most well known white globes floor lamps were designed by Max Bill and produced by Temde Leuchten from Germany.
+The most well known white globes floor lamps were designed by Eva Renée Nele Bode not Max Bill and produced by Temde Leuchten from Germany.

 Do you have an idea about this floor lamp?
-Please use the contact form and make this website more complete.
+Please let us know through the contact form and help improve the websites exactitude.
 Your help is much appreciated.